xiaoyu258/DocProj/README.md

 ### Use a Pre-trained Model
 You can download the pre-trained model [here](https://drive.google.com/open?id=1EPmFYd7OwfUZBLkJQ9sO8G1r5tLniKDh).

-Run the following command for resizing and cropping the test document image to local and global patches and estimate the patch flows:
+Run the following command for resizing and cropping the test document image to local and global patches and estimating the patch flows:
 ```bash
 python eval.py [--imgPath [PATH]] [--modelPath [PATH]]
                [--saveImgPath [PATH]] [--saveFlowPath [PATH]]